Updated January 30, 2023 Pine snake (Pituophis Spp.) Pine snakes are a smaller component of a larger group of American snakes belonging to the g

 Pine snakes are a smaller component of a larger group of American snakes belonging to the genus Pituophis.
 Of the actual pine snakes there are three species; the common pine snake (Pituophis melanoleucus melanoleucus), the Louisiana pine snake (Pituophis ruthveni) and the Mexican Pine snake (Pituophis deppei).
 There are five sub-species; The northern pine snake (P. m. melanoleucus), the black pine snake (P. m. lodingi), the Florida Pine snake (P. m. mugitus), the Louisiana pine snake (P. ruthveni), the Mexican Pine snake (P. d. deppei) and the Northern Mexican pine snake (P. d. jani).
 Other snakes in the genus are known as gopher snakes and the bull snake, which is a sub-species of gopher snake.

 All of the pine snakes are available in captivity but some may require a little searching to find them.
 The most commonly available are the species from the southeastern United States – The Northern pine, The black pine, Florida pine and the Louisiana pine.
-All species of pine snakes are bred fairly regularly in captivity though occasionally wild caught snakes are still offered.
+All species of pine snakes are bred fairly regularly in captivity.
 Pine snakes over much of their range shares protective status of one degree or another so it is important to be aware of laws regarding this species before you acquire one.
 Pine snakes can thrive with attentive owners who prioritize the proper husbandry and purchase their species specific snake supplies.

 Most of the pine snakes are large, massively built snakes which attain lengths within the range of eight feet.
 The smallest of the group is the Louisiana pine snake which reaches adult lengths of about five feet.
 Females of all species typically have a heavier build than the males.